 Walk and Talk Therapy

-Doing therapy with nature, space, and movement (or not)
+Doing therapy with nature, space, and movement

 It’s a fully recognised, evidence-based approach which I’m trained to offer in a safe, and intentional way.